-- Keep the tradition as a fun guide, not as a strict rule– don’t feel you absolutely have to read a book every night.
+- Stay flexible.
+Keep the tradition as a fun guide, not a strict rule– don’t feel you absolutely have to read a book every night.
 Sometimes, your evenings will be too full, and everyone just needs to go straight to bed.
 And that’s just fine.
 Maybe you can open two the next time!

 Here are our top ten favorite Christmas books – so far!
 We keep finding new ones as our collection grows.